Career and Technical Education Project

 • State Funding

-The recommendations in this report are intended to provoke discussion and action.
-The recommendations are all proposed with some specificity about “who” should do “what”.
-They are intended to assign responsibility and prompt the named entities or groups to take action soon.
+The recommendations in this report were intended to provoke discussion and action.
+The recommendations were proposed with some specificity about “who” should do “what”, intending to assign responsibility and prompt the named entities or groups to take action.

-Funding for the EPLC Career and Technical Education Project has been provided by:
+Funding for the EPLC Career and Technical Education Project was provided by:

 The Benedum Foundation